Bidnija: History

 Along the years, the farmers of the locality built their own farmhouses in Bidnija which nowadays are owned through inheritance by their descendants who still live in the village.
 It was during this period that the inhabitants which in population were about 25 families, showed their wish to build a church to serve for their spiritual needs.
 The works on the church's building started in 1920.

 In the early 1900s, a number of small rooms were built all around the hill's edges.
-These served for the British soldiers to stay in watching the Maltese island during the World War II when Malta was a British colony.
+These served for the British soldiers to stay in watching the Maltese island during World War II when Malta was a British colony.
 A number of war shelters are also spread all around Bidnija.
 These shelters served as a shelter to the farmers and the inhabitants of the village during the war.

 On 16 October 2017, writer, journalist, blogger and anti-corruption activist, Daphne Caruana Galizia was murdered close to her home in Bidnija when a car bomb was detonated inside her vehicle, attracting widespread local and international condemnation of the attack.
 In December 2017, three men were arrested in connection with the car bomb attack.
 Police arrested Yorgen Fenech, the owner of the Dubai-based company 17 Black, on his yacht on 20 November 2019 in connection with her murder.